What does my Landlord see?

 This link might be useful for tenants: How do I submit a rental application and pay an application fee?

-To manage invoices and online payments, add and view maintenance requests, share all important rental information, and communicate via TC Messenger, the tenant and landlord must be connected.
+To manage invoices and online payments, add and view maintenance requests, share all important rental information, and communicate via Messenger, the tenant and landlord must be connected.

 To connect, the landlord must send a connection request to the prospective tenant.
 The tenant can view the request on the dashboard and accept or decline it.

 Landlords can also remove the connection or resend the request, if necessary.

 Once users are connected, a landlord can share with the tenant any necessary information about the property and lease conditions as well as the Lease Agreement.
 The landlord can also require a tenant to sign the lease.

 When the lease is shared and signed, the tenant and landlord will be able to keep track of all important events regarding the lease and property.
 Tenants can find and view this information on the My Rental page.